 The fear of failure is a crippling vice that keeps many from starting and achieving their personal goals.
 Our past, the perception of others, the wrong advice giving by those who mean us well but don’t have our ambition and much more.

 All of these in one word form a belief.
-A belief that either enables and dis-ables our willingness and commitment to act.
-I won’t pretend that for everyone what I’m about to step will be easy or if applied could change your reality and experience from this moment.
+A belief that either enables and disables our willingness and commitment to act.
+We won’t pretend that for everyone what we are about to show will be easy, or if applied could change your reality and experience from this moment.
 That’s a choice only you can make.

-I want to share a litte on the power of self talk.
+Let’s share a little on the power of self talk.